 I have several recipes that call for canned cream of soups and I always get requests for an alternative to using cans.
-I recently shared my Homemade Cream of Chicken Soup, so naturally, I’m following with this creamy and delicious Homemade Cream of Mushroom Soup.
+I recently shared my Homemade Cream of Chicken Soup, so naturally, I’m following up with this creamy and delicious Homemade Cream of Mushroom Soup.

 Canned vs. Homemade